 4.1 Project Solicitation and Initial Review

 The EMC generally awards effectiveness monitoring research projects on an annual basis via a once-a-year Grant Solicitation.
 In fiscal year (FY) 2021/2022 and prior, projects were awarded as contracts.
-The solicitation for project proposals is usually released at the start of the FY in May (also see Figure 3 for general timeline).
-Prospective projects must be proposed to the EMC using the Initial Concept Proposal (ICP), which is a form that must be submitted electronically by a specified date and time (typically September).
+The solicitation for project proposals is usually released at the start of the FY in March (also see Figure 3 for general timeline).
+Prospective projects are proposed to the EMC with an Initial Concept Proposal (ICP), which must be submitted electronically by a specified date and time (typically May).
 All ICPs that are not submitted by the specified deadline in the solicitation, are not complete, or are outside the scope of the EMC will be rejected.